What is a Serotonin Antagonist?

 A study found that trazodone had less abuse potential than many other prescription drugs used for sleep disorders .

-These drugs appear to have low potential for abuse, according to studies.
+These drugs appear to have a low potential for abuse, according to studies.

 A 2014 literature review investigated the abuse and misuse of antidepressants and found no published cases of trazodone or nefazodone abuse.
 Similarly, clinical studies of Oleptro, a former brand-name formulation of trazodone, found no evidence of drug-seeking behavior among participants.